awatahirqa/ims-demo/README.md

 ## Acknowledgments

-* I would like to say a massive thank you to Nick, Aswene and Vinesh
+* I would like to say a massive thank you to ;
+*Nicholas Johnson - trainer
+*Aswene Sivaraj - trainer
+*Vinesh Ghela - trainer